FacilMap/facilmap/docs/src/developers/client/types.md

 * `id` (number): The ID of this type
 * `name` (string): The name of this type
 * `type` (string): `marker` or `line`
+* `idx` (number): The sorting position of this type.
+When a list of types is shown to the user, it must be ordered by this value.
+If types were deleted or reordered, there may be gaps in the sequence of indexes, but no two types on the same map can ever have the same index.
+When setting this as part of a type creation/update, other types with a same/higher index will have their index increased to be moved down the list.
 * `defaultColour`, `defaultSize`, `defaultSymbol`, `defaultShape`, `defaultWidth`, `defaultStroke`, `defaultMode` (string/number): Default values for the different object properties
 * `colourFixed`, `sizeFixed`, `symbolFixed`, `shapeFixed`, `widthFixed`, `strokeFixed`, `modeFixed` (boolean): Whether those values are fixed and